-To start, take a look at your application’s key use cases, how would you go about creating a solution using your tool?
+To start, take a look at your application’s key use cases.
+How would create a solution using your tool?

 These use case scenarios can be extremely complex, so can they be broken down into smaller parts?
-If you can provide a simple templated example of a portion of the use case it can give users a starting point.
-From there, guided by your onboarding, you can funnel them to more complex examples which get into the detail and your more advanced features.
+If you can provide a simple templated example for a portion of the use case it can give users a starting point.
+From there you can funnel them to more complex examples which get into the detail and your more advanced features.

-If you can distill and recreate your key use cases into workable templates you’re one step closer to provide your users with a glowing first impression.
+If you can recreate your key use cases into templates you’re closer to providing your users with a glowing first impression.

 The 80/20 Rule for Designing Templates

-There are many use cases where the range of options can be far too wide to be able to template all scenarios.
-This calls for a level of generalisation, which can be combined with onscreen tooltips to enable the user to customise the template to their needs.
+There are many use cases where the range of options can be far too wide to template all scenarios.
+This calls for a level of generalisation.
+This can be combined with onscreen tooltips helping the user to customise the template to their needs.

-For example, integration between SaaS platforms has an enormous scope due to the sheer number of web applications available (and that’s before you get to the data fields available to map between applications).
-So one user wants to create an integration between ActiveCampaign and Salesforce to sync contacts, while another user wants to integrate contacts between MailChimp and Pipedrive, they are essentially doing the same thing; synching contacts between an email marketing platform and a CRM.
+For example, integration between SaaS platforms has an enormous scope.
+This is due to the sheer number of web applications available (that’s before you add the data fields to map between applications).
+So, one user wants to create an integration between ActiveCampaign and Salesforce to sync contacts.
+While another user wants to integrate contacts between MailChimp and Pipedrive.
+They are essentially doing the same thing; synching contacts between an email marketing platform and a CRM.

-By showing the user examples of the generalised process and how to modify it to swap components (or in Cyclr’s case, connector steps) they’ll achieve their integration project without you having to spoon feed through exact templates, while upskilling them on your platform in the process.
+By showing the user examples of the generalised process and how to modify it to swap components (or in Cyclr’s case, connector steps) they’ll achieve their integration project.
+This is done without having to spoon-feed users through exact templates while upskilling them on your platform in the process.